magento/devdocs/guides/v2.2/advanced-reporting/data-collection/index.md

 github_link: advanced-reporting/data-collection/index.md
 ---

 A Magento instance collects data that the Magento Business Intelligence (MBI) service uses to build the advanced reports.
-All the data are stored in the encrypted archive file which is securely transferred to the MBI.
-Data collection is declared in a configuration file `/etc/analytics.xml`.
+All the data are stored in an encrypted archive file which is securely transferred to the MBI.
+Data collection is declared in a configuration file `etc/analytics.xml`.
 It declares:

 - which report files must be included into the archive file
 - which provider classes must collect data for each report file
 - which report data configuration must be applied to collected data

 <div class="bs-callout bs-callout-caution" markdown="1" >
-The MBI service doesn't expect any changes of configuration in the current version.
+This topic serves to provide better understanding of how data collection works.
+Any changes in configuraton files will cause issues, because the MBI service doesn't expect any changes of configuration in the current version.
 </div>

 ## Example